In Scribblenauts, typing "scribblenaut" will call up the original player character design, which is also unlockable to play as.

 The Halo series is rife with references to other Bungie games and meta-elements.
 In the words of former Bungie public liaison Matt Soell, "Anyone can enjoy Halo, but it will be the old-school Bungie fans who enjoy it the most."

-The Marathon logo is visible in many places, particularly in the first game.
+The Marathon logo is visible in many places, particularly in the first game, but most notably on the eye/lens of 343 Guilty Spark and the other Monitors.

 The Covenant cruisers look just like the Pfhor ships from that series.